Vuntut Gwitchin First Nation

 The Vuntut Gwitchin First Nation (VGFN) is a First Nation in the northern Yukon in Canada.
 Its main population centre is Old Crow.
 The language originally spoken by the people is Gwichʼin.

 Gwich'in Nation

 Vuntut Gwich'in refers specifically to the Gwich'in people who lived in Van Tat which translates as "people of the lakes."
 More recently, VGFN has incorporated the Vuntut Gwich'in and Dagoo Gwich'in (who traditionally lived further up the Porcupine River).
 The wider Gwich'in nation is spread across northwestern Canada and Alaska.
 Other Gwich'in communities include: the Tetlit Gwich'in in Fort McPherson, Northwest Territories; Tsiigehtchic Gwich'in in Tsiigehtchic, Northwest Territories; Gwichyaa Gwich'in in Fort Yukon, Alaska; Arctic Village, Alaska; Chalkyitsik, Alaska; and Venetie, Alaska.

 Self Government Agreement

 The Vuntut Gwitchin First Nation was one of the first four First Nations to sign a land claims agreement in 1995.

-The chief is presently Pauline Frost.
+The chief is presently Pauline Frost, and was previously Dana Tizya-Tramm from 2019 to 2023.